MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade.md

 	- Review the summary and click **Uninstall**.
 3. On the passive VMM node, upgrade the management OS to Windows Server 2016 .
 4. Upgrade to the Windows 10 version of the ADK.
-5. Install VMM 2016 on the passive node by using [these steps](##installation-procedure)
+5. Install VMM 2016 on the passive node by using [these steps](#installation-procedure).
 6. Failover the active VMM node to the newly upgraded VMM server.
 7. Repeat the steps 2 to 5 for the procedure on  other VMM nodes.
 8. [Optional] Install the appropriate SQL Command line utilities.

 ### Mixed mode upgrade with additional VMM servers
-> [!NOTE]

-> This procedure requires additional VMM servers, however, ensures almost no downtime in all scenarios.
+This procedure requires additional VMM servers, however, ensures almost no downtime in all the scenarios.

-**Follow these steps to upgrade**:
+**Follow these steps**:

 1. Backup and retain the VMM database.
-2. Add same number of additional servers with Windows Server 2016 Management OS that equals to the server number present in the HA cluster.
+2. Add the same number of additional servers (with Windows Server 2016 Management OS) that equals to the server number present in the HA cluster.
 3. Install VMM 2016 on one of the newly added servers by using [this procedure](#installation-procedure).
 4. Repeat the installation steps for all other newly added servers.
 5. Failover the active VMM node to one of the newly added servers.
 6. Uninstall VMM 2012 R2 from all nodes and evict the nodes from cluster .

 > [!NOTE]
 >
 - Once the HA VMM upgrade is successful, upgrade the host agent manually, by using the VMM.
 - No user driven action present in VMM to update guest agents.